 - A foster child who was placed with you by an authorized placement agency or order of the court

-A child must have lived with you or your spouse for more than half the year.
-This must be in the United States.
+A child must have lived in the U.S. with you or your spouse for more than half the year.

-To get the EITC, you must file a tax return, even if you are not required to file taxes, and claim the credit on your return.
-E-file with TaxSlayer and we’ll suggest the right credits for you based on your answers to a few simple questions.
+To get the EITC, you must file a tax return, even if you are not required to file taxes, and claim this credit on your return.
+File with TaxSlayer and we’ll suggest all the right tax breaks for you based on your answers to a few simple questions.